tmpbci/LJ/README.md

 Correct launch order is :

-- Dac/Laser (emulator or IRL)
+- Switch on Dac/Laser (emulator or IRL)
-- Redis server once.
+- Redis server once : i.e redis-server &
 - This server. see below.
 - Load/reload webUI page from disk in a browser (webui/index.html).
 Javascript must be enabled.
-- Run a plugin, see in clients/plugins folder for examples.
+- Run a builtin plugin or your generator, to send pointlists in redis.
+See in clients/plugins folder for examples.

-A typical server start is python main.py -L numberoflasers.
+A typical LJ server start is python main.py -L numberoflasers.
 Use also -h to display all possible arguments, like -v for debug informations.

-CASE 1 : the laser server computer is the same that the computer running a client :
+CASE 1 : the laser server computer is the same that the computer running a generator/plugin :

 1/ Run LJ